Asiana Treks and Tours

 Overview

-Apart from its spiritual importance, Panch Pokhari offers trekkers breathtaking panoramic views of several towering Himalayan peaks including Ganesh Himal, Yangri Himal, Dorje Lakpa, and Gaurishankar.
+Apart from its spiritual importance, Panch Pokhari offers trekkers breathtaking panoramic views of several towering Himalayan peaks, including Ganesh Himal, Yangri Himal, Dorje Lakpa, and Gaurishankar.
 One of the historical highlights of the trek is the 178-year-old Haveli built by Kaji Ranbir Singh Thapa, which showcases traditional architecture and local history.
-During the Janai Purnima festival, the area becomes a vibrant hub as many pilgrims flock here to worship Lord Shiva, adding a festive cultural layer to the trekking experience.
-Additionally, the region is rich in biodiversity, harboring over 250 wildlife species including the endangered Red Panda and more than 350 species of flora.
+During the Janai Purnima festival, the area becomes a vibrant hub, with many pilgrims flocking to worship Lord Shiva, adding a festive cultural layer to the trekking experience.
+Additionally, the region is rich in biodiversity, harbouring over 250 wildlife species, including the endangered Red Panda and more than 350 species of flora.
 The vibrant culture of the indigenous Hyolmo and Tamang people also adds depth and charm to the journey, offering trekkers a unique cultural immersion.

 Overview Highlights: